Back to National Guide

 How We Calculate

 Estimates are based on current licensed Electrician rates in the Brisbane metropolitan area, typical equipment costs, and standard installation complexity.
 All prices include GST.
 Ranges cover straightforward replacements through to new installations with switchboard work or system type changes.
-Queensland rebates are not deducted from the displayed range.
+Federal STC discounts are not deducted from the displayed range.

 Know what you need?